-Digital menu boards are quickly becoming a popular choice for restaurants, cafes, and cafeterias when it’s time to decide on a behind-the-counter, wall-mounted menu.
+Digital menu boards are quickly becoming a popular choice for restaurants, cafes, bars, and cafeterias when it’s time to decide on a behind-the-counter, wall-mounted menu.
 Not only do they make customers feel like they’re dealing with a 21st Century Business, but the staff also enjoys the fact that pricing, menu items, and even the menu board design can be quickly updated with ease.
 And best of all - they’re bright and easy to read!

 In this post, we’re going to discuss digital menu board design in detail.
 However, some of the tips will also apply to non-digital menu boards as well.
 We’re going to go over do’s-and-dont’s, best practices, color theory, Rise Vision features, and pre-made templates that you can jump right in and start using.
 Without further ado and in no particular order, here we go!